 3. Manually release the steam.
 Drain the potatoes then add them back into the pot.

 4. Add in the remaining ingredients and mash well using a potato masher.
-Make them even creamier by blending with an immersion blender after!
+Make them even creamier by blending with an immersion blender or electric hand mixer after mashing.

 paleo gravy being poured on mashed potatoes with roasted turkey in the background